-As a parent coach for many years, I have seen and heard from a lot of parents.
-In recent weeks I have provided parent coaching to four separate parents with teens who are involved in things like drug use, identity and body image issues, disrespect, and lying.
+As a parent coach for many years, I have seen and heard from many parents.
+It is not uncommon for me to provide coaching to parents of teens who are struggling with things like drug use, identity and body image issues, disrespect, and lying.

-It is normal for anxious parents to react in largely unhelpful ways and be reactionary instead of thoughtful when they feel their child may be pulling away.
-Parents tend to get more restrictive with a focus on behavior change.
-Restrictions and consequences may very well be needed, but if we start there we risk losing the relationship while demanding right behaviors.
-Then, at the end of the day, we have neither a good relationship nor a well-behaved kid.
+Restrictions and consequences may be needed, but if we start there, we risk losing the relationship while demanding right behaviors.
+Then, at the end of the day, we have neither a good relationship nor a “well-behaved” kid.

-If this dynamic is a relevant concern in your family, here are some helpful things to keep in mind:
+If you see the potential for this dynamic in your family, here are some helpful things to keep in mind.

 Ask yourself the following questions: